Kanzyone/HTML5-Guide/README.md

 </p>

 <p>
-With this guide, my goal is to provide a simple, structured, and hands on starting point for anyone who wants to step into the world of frontend development.
+With this repository, my goal is to provide a simple, structured, and hands on starting point for anyone who wants to step into the world of frontend development.
 I believe the best part of this guide is that it encourages learning by doing, helping you understand the building blocks of HTML and gain the confidence to create your own web pages!
 </p>

 <br>

 <p>
-This guide was created with the idea that understanding the fundamentals is more important than memorizing tags.
+This repository was created with the idea that understanding the fundamentals is more important than memorizing tags.
 Instead of only listing elements, the goal was to explain how HTML is structured, how the DOM is formed, and how browsers read and interpret web pages.
 </p>